-Spend 15-30 minutes observing one or more interactions between a group of people.
-Look at the example below for a format suggestion.
-The observation could be in your classroom, in a staff meeting, or at a coffee shop.
-List at least five nonverbal cues, along with an analysis of the potential message conveyed and what strategy could be used to make the relationship stronger.
+Spend 15-30 minutes observing interactions between two or more people.
+This could be in your classroom, in a staff meeting, or at a coffee shop.
+Use the following format to take notes during your observation.
+List at least five nonverbal cues along with an analysis of the potential message conveyed and what strategy could be used to make the relationship stronger.